ching870423/Taiwanese_crowdfunding_research_project/README.md

 |2|玩家|充電|手機|
 |3|音樂|遊戲|收納|

 In the file, [05_topkeyword_price.ipynb](https://github.com/ching870423/Taiwanese_crowdfunding_research_project/blob/main/05_topkeyword_price.ipynb), I figured out the keywords that might bring more fundings.
 The method I implemented is to add up the funding price based on the top keyword I explored before and to sortthe terms according to the amount of fundings.
 Below is the keywords with the most fundings in traditional Chinese.
+Most of them related to silicone, automatic, and patent.

 |year/ranking|2018|2019|2020|
 |---|---|---|---|